iamaaditya/iamaaditya.github.io/_posts/2016-04-04-Visual-question-answering-demo-in-python-notebook.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>As we can see, obama and putin are very similar in representation than obama and banana.
 This shows you there is some semantic knowledge of the tokens embedded in the 300 dimensional representation.
-We can do cool arithematics with these word2vec like 'Queen' - 'King' + 'Boy' = 'Girl'.
+We can do cool arithmetics with these word2vec like 'Queen' - 'King' + 'Boy' = 'Girl'.
 See <a href="http://multithreaded.stitchfix.com/blog/2015/03/11/word-is-worth-a-thousand-vectors/">this blog post</a> for more details.</p>

 </div>
 </div>